By Jennifer McDougall

-No matter what your yearly income looks like, it’s always a good idea to try to save money where you can.
-There could come a day when you need to replace an appliance, or you might want to take a family vacation with loved ones.
-If you prepare for a “rainy day,” you less likely to be as overwhelmed about any type of financial burden as you would be without one.
-A rainy day fund starts by looking at your monthly budget, such as analyzing how much you’re spending on food, clothes, utilities, nights out on the town, etc.
+No matter what your yearly income looks like, it’s always a good idea to save money where possible.
+For example, there could come a day when you need to replace an appliance, or you might want to take a family vacation with loved ones.
+If you prepare for a “rainy day,” you are less likely to be as overwhelmed by any financial burden as you would be without one.
+A rainy day fund starts by looking at your monthly budget, such as analyzing how much you spend on food, clothes, utilities, nights out on the town, etc.

 No matter why you choose to start saving money, what matters is that you start somewhere; you start today.
 You might be wondering how to get started.
 That is why we have these 10 tips to help you out.

 - Create a savings account with your bank and start out with a small goal in mind.

 - One or two days a week, avoid making unnecessary purchases for 24 hours.

 - Calculate your purchases by the hours worked instead of the cost of the items.

 - Unsubscribe from the company’s tempting marketing emails encouraging you to spend money at their store and any unnecessary auto-renewal services or products.

 - Chip away at paying off credit card debt each month.

 - Avoid making purchases just because the product may be on sale.
 If you do not need it, evaluate if it is really something you should spend your hard-earned money on.